 Contents

-Take a deep breath
+Take a deep breath…

 Breathe slowly through your nose, deeply into the diaphragm, with as much fresh air getting into the lungs.
 Watch your abdomen rise, pause, and take a deep breath out.

-Mindfulness meditation
+Mindfulness Meditation

 Sit down on a chair or cross-legged on the floor.
 Focus on one aspect: your breath.
 Focus on the sensation of air flowing through your nostrils, your belly rising and falling.
 Once your concentration has narrowed, become aware of the sounds around you, the sensation sitting on the chair brings, how your body feels.
 If your mind starts to wander, notice where your focus has gone to, let the thought pass without judgement, and then move back to your focus, your breath.

 Many people can become overwhelmed by the idea of meditation.
-However, simplified, meditation is merely slowing down and focussing your mind on the present moment.
+However, simplified, meditation is merely slowing down and focusing your mind on the present moment.
 It can be hard to find a moment to ourselves where our mind isn’t cluttered.
 However, no matter how big your to-do list is, those tasks will be better achieved with a relaxed nervous system and a clear mind.
 Mindfulness meditation not only helps to reduce stress, but it can also be used to combat worry and low mood as it helps to remove your thoughts from the past or future, allowing you to be present in the moment.

 Lie on your back, legs uncrossed and arms at your side.
 Close your eyes and focus on your breath.
 Breathing through your nose, feel your abdomen rise and fall, until you start to feel relaxed.
 When you’re ready, shift your attention to your left foot.
 Slowly tense the muscles and squeeze as tightly as possible for 1-2 minutes.
 Release the tension and notice the sensation.
 Move your focus to your right foot and repeat.
 Then onto your left then right ankle, calf, knee, up towards your thighs, torso, arms, shoulders and to the tip of your head.
 After completion, scan your body, notice any sensations, and how you feel.
 Stand and stretch to finish.

 Progressive muscle relaxation helps you to identify what it feels like when you hold tension in different areas of your body, so you can identify when you need to relax.
-It allows your body to feel tense in a controlled environment and with practise can help you to naturally relax after stressful events, helping you build resilience to stressors.
+It allows your body to feel tense in a controlled environment and with practice can help you to naturally relax after stressful events, helping you build resilience to stressors.

-The 4-7-8 technique
+The 4-7-8 Technique

 Sit up straight in a comfortable position.
 Place the tip of your tongue on the back of your front teeth.
 Breathing in through the nose, and into the abdomen, count to four.
 Hold your breath for the count of seven.
 Breathe out of your mouth for the count of eight.
 This is one breath, repeat the cycle another four times.